 Food waste collections

-We’ll be introducing a weekly food waste collection service from October 2025
+We've introduced a weekly food waste collection service across Hart

-We are introducing a new weekly food waste collection service across Hart.
-All food waste collections will start during the week beginning Monday 6 October.
+We've introduced a new weekly food waste collection service across Hart.
+Food waste collections started Monday 6 October.

 This will allow you to recycle up to a third of the waste that currently goes into black rubbish bins.

-We are delivering everything you need for your new food waste service across the district throughout August and September, although we won't be able to give you an exact date that you will receive it.
+We have been delivering everything you need for your new food waste service across the district throughout August and September.

 For inside your home: